instructure/canvas-lms/doc/api/sis_csv.md

 <tr>
 <td>parent_account_id</td>
 <td>text</td>
-<td>The account identifier of the parent account.
+<td><b>Required column</b>.
+The account identifier of the parent account.
-If this is blank the parent account will be the root account.</td>
+If this is blank the parent account will be the root account.
+Note that even if all values are blank, the column must be included to differentiate the file from a group import.</td>
 </tr>
 <tr>
 <td>name</td>